avasdao/nexajs/packages/Address/README.md

 ## Address Details

-Below is the standard block of information for a Nexa Address.
+Here is the schema for a NexaJS Address.

 ```graphql
 {